stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 This change also helps users because it means that transactions that encounter check errors will get cleared from the mempool without any further action on their parts.
-Today, users must either replace-by-fee (RBF) the problematic transaction.
+Today, users must replace-by-fee (RBF) the problematic transaction.

 # Related Work